sg98ccy/xlang/README.md

 ## 4. Supported Tags in Version 1

-XLang v1 intentionally focuses on a small, coherent subset of tags that already cover many realistic spreadsheets.
+EXLang v1 intentionally focuses on a small, coherent subset of tags that already cover many realistic spreadsheets.

 ### 4.1 `<xworkbook>`